 - To collaborate with other like-minded organizations in Minnesota and abroad.

 A brief history of Romanian immigration to Minnesota

 The Romanian community in Minnesota was established around the early 1900s.
 Driven by poverty and the hope for a better life, Romanians began arriving as part of a larger Eastern European wave of immigrants, settling mainly in St. Paul and South St. Paul.
 While Romanian immigration decreased significantly after WWII and the spread of Russian Communism, it picked back up after the fall of European communism at the end of the 1980s.

 Motivations for immigration, as well as cultural and social backgrounds, are highly diverse.
 A great effort is underway to document the incredible stories of Romanians immigrating to Minnesota over the last century.
-Please make sure to visit the “Oral History Project” page under the “Projects and Outreach” tab above for much more information.
+Please make sure to visit the “Documenting Romanian Immigration program” page under the “Programs” tab above for more information.

 Do you feel like giving back to the community?

 Are you excited by our activities and do you want to get engaged?

 Do you have any new ideas and would like to leverage HORA’s platform to drive them?

 Your membership will support a very young and ambitious organization, helping it grow, expand and make a difference.